adeo Travel

 adeo Travel · Independent Rail Tour

-18-day self-guided rail circuit through England, Wales and Scotland
+18-day independent rail tour across England, Wales, and Scotland

 Arriving in London Heathrow or Gatwick Airports, validate your BritRail Passes and join the Britain rail network.
 Glide through the English countryside to Bath, home to the Elizabethan Abbey, the Jane Austen Centre, Pulteney Bridge, the Royal Crescent and the Roman Baths and Pump Room.